mpod/jquery-toolbar/README.md

 * submenu: array of submenu items, or string value 'color' which causes a color picker submenu to be generated.
 * propagateClickFromSubmenu: click events on submenu items are propagated to this parent item.
-Second parameter of event handler function is submenu item on which click event was triggered.
+Second parameter of event handler function in this case is a submenu item on which click event is triggered.
-* copyIconFromSubmenu: automatically takes over a icon from first selected item in submenu.
+* copyIconFromSubmenu: automatically clone a icon from first selected item in submenu.
+Icon is changed in case of click event on submenu item.
 * selected: item is selected,
 * selectable: item can be selected.
-Items with group property set are automatically selectable.
+Items that belong to group are automatically selectable.
-* data: container of user-defined data.
+* data: container for user-defined data.

 ###Special menu items
-* br:
+* br: defines end of current row,
-* col:
+* col: defines end of current column.
+It can be only used in top toolbar menu,
-* sep:
+* sep: draws separator line between two buttons in a row.

 ##Methods
 * getItem(id): gets the item object with specified id.